|

 5. Advantage is so gentle you can use it on puppies and kittens

-Advocate: Provides the broadest spectrum parasite control in dogs and cats
+Provides the broadest spectrum parasite control in dogs and cats

 1. Stops fleas feeding within 3-5 mins, kills adult and larval fleas within 20 mins of contact and kills larval stages in the pets surroundings.